nershman/imbalanced-learning/README.md

  This loss approach was designed for use in Object Detection for Computer Vision.
  Another benefit of this model is that it can effectively train faster by skipping overrepresented data.
 ### Cross Entropy loss (baseline)
- penaliz wrong predictions more than right predictions

-### Balanced Cross Entropy
+Cross Entropy is a common loss measure for classification in the case of rare events.
+It is calculated by generating two distributions: one from the true labels and one from the predicted labels.
+Kullback-Leibler divergence is used to measure the difference between the two distributions.

+Theoretically, Cross Entropy loss should converge faster than MSE in gradient descent.

-### Asymmetric Cross Entropy
+### Asymmetric Loss

-similar to balanced cross entropy but finer details.
 Asymmetric Loss refers to a class of loss functions where loss is calculated differently based on both the class as well as the correct vs incorrect classification.
 In cases where costs are unique, this can be easily reflected in the loss function.
 In our case, since costs are associated more with missclassification of fraud as real, this has higher weight than the others.

-In essence, imbalanced learning involves accomodating different costs of misclassification.
-Since these costs are context specific, we also investigate approaches specific to our domain of application.
-Specifically we use two asymmetric loss functions: one which weights Type II error higher , and one which uses the amount in the transaction as a weight for the Type II error cost.

-### Balanced Cross Entropy

-(class weights, we use inverse class frequency)

-provide class weights, so that misclassification and classification of one class is more important than the other.

-### Asymmetric Loss for Cross Entropy

 In some applications costs of misclassification may differ.
-In our case of email fraud this is readily apparent: misclassifying an transation as fraud causes some transactional costs and inconvenience to the consumer, but misclassifying a fraudulent transaction as real can cost the consumer or the credit card company thousands of dollars.
-For this reason, it seems prurient to consider a case where the amount is a function of our missclassification cost.
+In our case of email fraud this is readily apparent: misclassifying a transation as fraud causes some transactional costs and inconvenience to the consumer, but misclassifying a fraudulent transaction as real can cost the credit card company thousands of dollars.
+We use an asymmetric loss function where false negatives are weighted more than false positives to reflect this real world cost.

-  $$ E[classify as fraud | not fraud ] < $$ E[classify as real | fraud] $$
+E[classify as fraud | not fraud ] < $$ E[classify as real | fraud]

+We assign loss for false negatives to be 4 times higher than the other classifications.

 ### Cross Entropy with Monetary Weights

+This loss function focuses on the specific application to fraud detection.
+Because costs of Type II error (false negative) are directly related to the size of the transaction, we use relative cost as a weight on each observation.
+The variable 'Amount' is standardized such that all values are between 0 and 1.

 ### Focal Loss with Monetary Weights

+We repeat the same weighting scheme as was applied for cross entrop, with the focal loss function.

 ### SMOTE